Rossier Dean's Fellowship

 Kate is a native of Worthington, Ohio and a graduate of The Ohio State University; there, she earned a Bachelor of Arts in Women's Studies.
 Kate also earned a Master of Education in Public School Leadership from Teachers College, Columbia University, and a Master of Arts in Elementary Education from Loyola Marymount University.
 Kate is an alumnus of Teach For America.

-Resarch Assistant, Rossier School of Education, University of Southern California
+Resarch Associate, Rossier School of Education, University of Southern California

 Teacher, Worthington City Schools